 Providing students with a brighter future

-The Beacon of Light School will operate an admissions process that supports schools, academies and local authorities to accommodate youngsters who are in need of alternative educational provision and who would benefit from an alternative learning placement.
+Young people from Sunderland, South Tyneside and Durham deserve an education that prepares them for life and for work so that they can earn and contribute to their communities.
+The Beacon of Light School will operate an admissions process that supports mainstream schools and local authorities to accommodate those youngsters who are in need of alternative educational provision and who would benefit from an alternative learning placement.

-The young people who attend the Beacon of Light School will in the main be dual registered and so they will remain on the roll of their host school or academy.
-The Beacon school will work in partnership with commissioning organisations (schools, academies, local authorities) to ensure that all our young people will benefit through improved outcomes, re-engagement, focus and renewed aspiration as a result of a clear pathway for the future.
+The young people who attend the Beacon of Light School in the main will be dual registered and so they will remain on the roll of their host school or academy.
+The Beacon of Light School will work in partnership with commissioning organisations (schools, academies, local authorities) to ensure that those young people admitted to the provision can benefit through improved outcomes, re-engagement, focus and renewed aspiration as a result of a clear pathway for the future.

-Carefully planned transition, curriculum continuity and appropriate re-integration are key features of admissions to the Beacon of Light School.
+Carefully planned transition, curriculum continuity and appropriate re-integration will be features of admissions to the Beacon of Light School.

-Whilst being its own admissions authority, the Beacon of Light School will work closely with local authorities so that it operates in a way that is consistent with the admissions Code and all local arrangements and protocols including Fair Access and Managed Moves.
+Whilst being its own admissions authority, the Beacon of Light School will work closely with the local authorities so that it operates in a way that is consistent with the Admissions Code and all local arrangements and protocols including Fair Access and Managed Moves.

 Number of Places

 Placements can be short-term, or long-term dependent on the needs of the young people.
 For students in Year 9, 10 and 11 the standard provision will be a 12 week full-time placement, but all will have access to longer term placements via a re-referral process at the end of each 12 weeks.
 When fully open in 2019 the academy will offer 80 full time equivalent places (made up of long and short-term places).
 In 2017/18 it will offer a maximum of 40 places, divided into 16 places at KS3 and 24 places at KS4.